Digital Food & Health Nutrition for Evidence-Based Product and Strategy Teams

 AI

-AI can improve personalisation, pattern recognition, decision support and speed to insight.
+AI technologies such as machine learning, computer vision, neural networks and voice activation can improve personalisation, pattern recognition, decision support and speed to insight.
 But AI only creates value when supported by strong data, clear use cases and responsible implementation.

 Biomarkers

-Biomarkers — digital or biological — provide feedback loops that help translate nutrition and lifestyle actions into measurable outcomes.
+Biomarkers whether digital or biological can provide feedback loops that help translate nutrition and lifestyle actions into measurable outcomes.
+These form part of strategies for behaviour change.

 A stronger shift towards prevention